 The Ajax academy product wasn’t an out-and-out failure at Liverpool but never quite made the grade and was eventually offloaded to Hoffenheim in 2011.

 It’s been quite an up-and-down journey since then, with spells back at Ajax, Turkish side Kasimpasa and Abu Dhabi-based Al Ain.
-In his latter years, Babel enjoyed a resurgence at Besiktas, winning the Super Lig title and scoring 22 goals in 62 appearances to earn his way back into the Netherlands set-up.
+In his later years, Babel enjoyed a resurgence at Besiktas, winning the Super Lig title and scoring 22 goals in 62 appearances to earn his way back into the Netherlands set-up.

 He didn’t do too shabbily in a short loan spell at Fulham, either, scoring five goals from 14 appearances and briefly rekindling their hopes of Premier League survival when he arrived midway through the 2018-19 campaign.